rajdeepgill05/JS-Design-Patterns-Front-End-Frameworks/assignment1.md

 3) Users should be able to *add* a new book to the bookshelf with all the necessary information.
 4) Users should be able to *mark a book as `read`* using some sort of clickable element.

-Create a simple Bookshelf MVO application.
-Requirements:

-Must display at least 5 books on the page

-Your first step should be to plan.
-What is going to be your data (Model)?
-What is going to be your displayed on the page (your View) and how do you plan on gluing thos pieces together?
-Review the simple Notes MVO app for some ideas.